-I just love Valentines Day because it’s a day of showing love for one another.
+Valentine’s Day is the best because it’s a day of showing love for one another.
 It’s one of those feel good holidays that really only requires a simple acknowledgement to those we care about.
-I remember as a kid, picking out each valentine from the box that seem to fit the other kid I was giving it to.
-Oh yes, and that special one for the teacher!
-Those were the days.
-This Valentine Door Hanger reminds me of the candy hearts.
-It’s easy to make too!
+Remember those candy hearts that say “Be Mine” or “Kiss Me”?
+This Valentine Door Hanger is the inedible version of those candy hearts and so easy to make too!

 This post may contain affiliate links and we may earn compensation when you click on the links at no additional cost to you.
 For additional information, please see my full disclosure policy.